» TODAY YOU START YOUR STRATOSPHERE ADVENTURE «

 If you have made sure that the entire probe, including Technology, is fully equipped and it is ready for use, the weather balloon must first be made ready.
 For this you go through the weather balloon checklist twice as a precaution!
 At the same time, the GPS tracker can be switched on to check whether everything really works perfectly.
 Now the weather balloon should be filled with the amount of helium previously calculated via the helium calculator.

-Our helium calculator will help you to figure out the amount of balloon gas you need for your weather balloon.
-With just a few clicks you can reliably calculate either a desired altitude or ascent speed.
-The helium calculator then returns the required amount of gas.
-In combination with the flight route calculation, you can even influence the flight distance and thus the landing site a little.
+Our helium calculator helps you to calculate the required amount of balloon gas for your weather balloon.
+We recommend an ascent speed of about 5m/s, the helium calculator will then output the required amount of gas.
+In combination with the flight route calculation, you can even influence the flight distance and thus the landing place a little bit.

 The following videos show the installation of the cylinder pressure reducer and the filling process:

 Attention: Since the cameras generate heat, they should be switched on shortly before take-off.
 This prevents overheating of the cameras inside the polystyrene probe.

 After the weather balloon according to the instructions is sealed, the special cord is knotted to the weather balloon.
 It is better to make too many knots than too little.
 The special cord now leads to the parachute and is knotted to the top of the parachute.
 A second piece of special cord is then knotted from the lower end of the parachute to the probe.
 According to the instructions of the weather balloon kit, the cords coming out of the lid of the polystyrene probe are now knotted to the special cord of the parachute.
 It’s best for a member of your team to check if all the knots are really sitting!

 Now you can connect the batterypack and cable to your camera.
 If the video settings of the cameras are correct and you are sure that you have inserted the SD cards, you can start recording and insert the camera into the camera hole of your probe.